Updated: 15 May 2019

 #11 Largest Chandelier (at Sheikh Zayed Grand Mosque)

-You must visit the Sheikh Zayed Grand Mosque in Abu Dhabi not for the world record that it holds for the largest chandelier but for the architectural marvel that it is, as a whole.
+Although the Sheikh Zayed Grand Mosque recently lost this coveted title to Sultan Qaboos Grand Mosque in Muscat (Oman), this is an unmissable attraction in Abu Dhabi.
+And it is not the chandelier that is the key reason to visit the mosque, but for the architectural marvel that it is, as a whole.
 Not only are the interiors awe-inspiring but the exterior facade, pure white in colour and flawless in its magnificence, is sure to fascinate you.
 It is one of the few mosques in the UAE that is open to tourists but make sure you're dressed conservatively lest you may not be able to enter the mosque.

 How to get there: Unfortunately, there is no direct bus to this mosque.
 It is, however, covered as part of Abu Dhabi City Tour (offered by many companies in the UAE) or can be reached by taxi from Abu Dhabi central bus station (where you can reach by bus from Dubai's Al Ghubaiba bus stop).